-Table 25 Description of the Longitudinal Immigration Database income main measures
+Table 24 Description of the Longitudinal Immigration Database income main measures

-Measure Components Formula Wages, salaries and commissions income Earnings from T4 slips; other employment income T4Ei + 0EIi Self-employment income Since 1988 Self-employment income from business, profession, commission, farm, and fishing; limited partnership income SEIi + LTPI_i Before 1988 Self-employment income from business, profession, commission, farm, and fishing; SEIi Investment income Interest and investment income; dividends; capital gains/losses, net taxable INVi_i + XDIV_i + GLKGLX Employment Insurance benefits Employment Insurance benefits EINS_i Social welfare benefits social welfare benefits (use family-level) SASPYf Total income Sum of all measures described above
+Measure Components Formula Wages, salaries and commissions income Earnings from T4 slips; other employment income T4Ei + 0Eli Self-employment income Since 1988 Self-employment income from business, profession, commission, farm, and fishing; limited partnership income SEIi + LTPI_i Before 1988 Self-employment income from business, profession, commission, farm, and fishing; SEI_i Investment income Interest and investment income; dividends; capital gains/losses, net taxable INVi_i + XDIV_i + GLKGLX Employment Insurance benefits Employment Insurance benefits EINS_i Social welfare benefits social welfare benefits (use family-level) SASPYf Total income Sum of all measures described above

-Source: Statistics Canada, 2019 Longitudinal Immigration Database
+Source: Statistics Canada, 2021 Longitudinal Immigration Database

-It is to be noted that all outliers are removed from these calculations (Outlier_ind=1), that the variable Province of Residence at the End of the Year (PRCO) is used to identify the province, and that all incomes are adjusted according to the Consumer Price Index (CPI) of the year of the most recent T1FF available.
+It is to be noted that the variable Province of Residence at the End of the Year (PRCO\) is used to identify the province, and that all incomes are adjusted according to the Consumer Price Index (CPI) of the year of the most recent T1FF available.
 "Mean with income" is the mean income of immigrant tax-filers with income of the given type.
 "Median with income" is the median income of immigrant tax-filers with income of the given type.